Our Accomplishments

 We had our biggest win yet when Congress took a huge step forward on climate change by passing the Inflation Reduction Act (IRA), signed into law in 2022.

 The Inflation Reduction Act is the biggest climate bill in American history.
 It combines investments, fees and tax credits to increase the speed at which America adopts clean energy and electric vehicles, providing major wins for the climate, Americans, and cities and towns across the country.
-These policies are the result of months of compromises among Democrats.
+These policies are the result of months of compromises among lawmakers.

 If any volunteers can claim a hand in the passage of this bill, it’s CCLers.
 From August 2021 to August 2022, our volunteers: